Grow Your Analysis Skills With a BS in Forensic Science

-With the rapid advances in biology and technology, and because of the precision of the science, courts are allocating greater weight to forensic evidence.
-This has created a critical need for personnel with specialized training in the field.
+With the rapid advances in biology and technology, advancements in solving crimes have reached an almost futuristic level1 and courts are allocating greater weight to forensic evidence.2 This has created a critical need for personnel with specialized training in the field.1

 As a forensic science student, you will receive extensive training in the collection and analysis of forensic evidence in both lab and field settings.
-In addition, you learn how to evaluate crime scenes and how to photograph, document, collect and analyze the evidence to establish connections between the victim, suspect and scene.
-The forensic science bachelor degree program also provides excellent preparation for graduate work in specialized areas of forensic science.
+In addition, you can learn how to evaluate crime scenes and how to photograph, document, collect and analyze the evidence to establish connections between the victim, suspect and scene.
+The bachelor’s degree in forensic science at GCU also provides preparation for graduate work in specialized areas of forensic science.

 - Human anatomy and physiology

 - Instrumental analysis